3ll3d00d/ezbeq-jr/README.md

 > Does this docker image work for [MiniDSP](https://www.minidsp.com) devices?

-No, MiniDSP needs additional binaries
+No, MiniDSP needs additional binaries.
+See issue [#79](https://github.com/3ll3d00d/ezbeq/issues/79).

 > Does this build and publish an image for every ezBEQ release?